JordanRL/operator-overloading-rfc/README.md

 Unit based values in particular benefit from allowing user-defined typing in the arguments.

+### Scalar Objects

+The availability of the math operators will enable scalar object implementations in user code that actually act like scalars in most circumstances.
+This is further discussed in the benefits and future scope sections.

+### Collections

+Collection objects would benefit from using the `+` and `/` operators as union and partition operators.
+The union behavior is already supported for arrays natively, and would allow collection objects to benefit from it as well.

+### Resource Control Objects

+Some objects which represent a resource might benefit from having operator overloading as well.
+For instance, using the `+` operator to append a string to a file.

+### Queues

+Much like collections, queues could benefit from cleaner code enabled by operator overloads.

 ## Benefits Over Named Methods

 There are several benefits for objects using operators over named method calls where it makes sense to do so.